Hulme and Moss Side Trail

 Welcome to the Hulme and Moss Side Heritage Trail!

-Follow our heritage trail around Hulme and Moss Side, and discover the places where local activists stood up and fought for the rights of their communities.
+Follow our heritage trails around Hulme and Moss Side, and discover the places where local activists stood up and fought for the rights of their communities.
+Each loop - our Orange Loop through Hulme and our Blue Loop through Moss Side - takes around 90 minutes to complete, but feel free to dip in and out and take it at your own pace!

 The walk points